arvigeus/AZ-204/Questions/App Service.md

 ---

-When would you use Gateway-required virtual network integration feature?
+Question: When would you use Gateway-required virtual network integration feature?

 - [x] To access resources in your Azure virtual network or on-premises network over ExpressRoute or site-to-site VPN.
 - [ ] To restrict access to your Azure Service Resources to only your virtual network.